joealden/corum-client/README.md

 To view the site, navigate to `http://localhost:3000` in your browser.

 #### Deployment
-Production ready files can be produced by running the following commands inside the `client` directory:
+Production ready files can be produced by running the following commands inside the `src` directory:

 ```bash
 npm install
 npm run build
 ```

-To deploy the site once the files have been built, run the following commands inside the `client` directory:
+To deploy the site once the files have been built, run the following commands inside the `src` directory:

 ```bash
 npm run start